 As you can see, this requires a lot of pressure and doing this on a 400 or 1000 grit would damage the stones badly.
 Any hard stone in the 100-250 grit range is a good choice for the job.

-What’s the Right Sharpening Angle to Fix Blades?
+What’s the Right Sharpening Angle to Fix A Chipped Knife?

 The trick is to choose a really high sharpening angle because the blade needs to have a complete different shape on the tip.
 I am trying to follow the chipped damaged itself with my sharpening motions, so to end up with a “new” tip. the damage gradually becomes smoother until a new round tip is there.
 Of course, the knife eventually is a little bit shorter but is perfectly fine and usable.
 You would never say it’s a damaged knife.